justinwl1998/Game-Character-Manager/README.md

 # Game Character Manager

-A WPF application that accesses a local database to store game titles and characters in those titles.
+A WPF application that manages game titles and characters in each title.
+It allows users to add game titles and characters in those game titles.

 ## About the Project

+This project consists of a WPF user interface and stores the titles and characters in a SQL database.
+This project is a good example of a simple WPF application that also uses a SQL database.

 ### Built with

-* .NET
+* .NET 4
 * Visual Studio 2017
 * SQL Server Management Studio

 ## Getting Started

-Clone the repo and open the .sln file in Visual Studio.
+Clone the repo and open and build the solution file in Visual Studio.

 ## Roadmap
+- [ ] Add updating of games and characters
 - [ ] Add deleting of characters from games
-- [ ] Add updating of games and characters
-- [ ] Revamp GUI to better accomodate future additions
+- [ ] Revamp user interface to better accomodate future additions

+## Author
+Created by Justin Liu